1751634419/FoxJVM/README.md

 The temporary goal(s):
 1. Make the virtual machine able to run hello-world program normally.

-The aforementioned goal(s) is going to remain three to four months probably.
+The aforementioned goal(s) is(are) going to remain three to four months probably.